allegravia/tutorial_formative_assessment/formative_assessment_in_practice/lesson.md

 ## Learning outcomes
 - Explain the importance of formative assessment in the context of instruction design
-- List and describe a few techniques for formative assessment
+- List a few techniques for formative assessment
+- Describe at least one tool for formative assessment

 # Part I: Assessment in the context of instructional design
 > Learning Outcomes, Learning Experiences, Content, Assessment, Evaluation